SettTeta/WebPro2Frontend/README.md

 6. Grade and Transcription - Shows Courses code and name which Users can choose their grades (A+, A, A-,B+, B, B-, C+, C, C-, D+, D, F) to calculate their GPA.
 7. User Profile - Shows Name, Student ID, Faculty, Email, GPA, and Credits.

+## How to use:
+Before accessing the application, user needs to login (if the user still not have an account, they can sign up).
+After that, the home page will be shown up.
+There are 3 things user can check in the Student Hub are: Schedule, Course, Grade and Transcription.
+The user can go to Course to add what subject they want to or they can delete.
+Then they can check their study days in detail in the Schedule box.
+The user also can check their score in the Grade and Transcription.
+And finally they should click the button Log out before leaving the application.

 ## Data Model
 1. Student - Contains student information
 2. Courses - Contains course information